2017–18 Odense Bulldogs season: Preseason

 The preseason was scheduled for five games, from August 18 to September 1.
 It should have been six games, but was shortened to five because of a cancel from Gamyo d'Épinal.
 Odense were supposed to host a four team-tournament between themselves, Rungsted Seier Capital, Eispiraten Crimmitschau and of course Épinal.
 But the French team did not want to participate anyway, so the tournament was rescheduled to a three team-tournament.

 Bulldogs won four out of their five pre-season games.
-The only loss was against Rødovre Mighty Bulls, were they lost 3–0 on away ice.
+The only loss was against Rødovre Mighty Bulls, where they lost 3–0 on away ice.